 Can I continue my community involvement after the term is over?

 Most of our community partners would love to have you continue your participation after the term is over.
 Check with your site supervisor to find out how.
 You may also be able to earn Cooperative Education Credit for your community hours.
 To learn more about that, contact the Cooperative Education Office.

 |Guide to Finding a Volunteer Site||Tips for Coordinating a Group Volunteer Project||Report your Community Engagement Hours|

 |Tips for Communicating with a Community Partner||Student Group Guide for Reflection|

 In addition to the partnerships PCC has developed, there are other sites in the community looking for volunteers.
-Here are some web sites that list volunteer opportunities in the Portland Community.
+Here are some resources to find volunteer opportunities in the Portland Community.

 |Hands on Greater Portland||Volunteer Opportunities Newsletter (Subscribe)|

 The Community-Based Learning Program at Portland Community College recognizes students for their community-based learning efforts in their courses and communities.
 In addition to gaining valuable academic and work skills, students who receive the Community Engagement Award receive a signed certificate, college recognition, and the benefit of including the award on scholarship applications and resumes.
-Community Engagement Award Information, Eligibility, and Application.
+Community Engagement Award Information and Eligibility.

 Foundation Scholarships for Community-Based Learning

 The PCC Foundation awards many scholarships that recognize the service work of students.
 Below are a few specific to Community-Based Learning.
 Visit PCC Scholarships for more information.